rishr/NeuralNetworks/README.md

 Layer
-One layer is consists of many neurons and can be represented as the following picture:
+One layer is consists of many neurons

-Figure 2.
-The construction of a neural network layer.